 As the Independent Hostel network grew in the UK the Youth Hostels Association began to sell some of their hostels.

-Many youth hostels were sold, particularly those used a stepping stones in the old cycle tourists network.
-To the great applause of local community’s and regular guests some of these ex youth hostels have been saved by individuals and became independent hostels.
-The Independent Hostel UK network is now larger then the Youth Hostel Association and Scottish Youth Hostels association put together, so image what a resource is now available to those visiting the UK who use the three networks put together.
+Many traditional youth hostels were sold, particularly those used as stepping stones in the old cycle tourists network.
+To the great applause of local communities and regular guests, some of these ex-youth hostels were saved by individuals and became part of the Independent Hostel network.
+The Independent Hostel UK network is now larger than the Youth Hostel and Scottish Youth Hostel associations put together, so imagine what a resource is now available to those visiting the UK who use these three networks put together.

 Independent Hostels and Bunkhouses are now found in all corners of the United Kingdom.

 From Lands End to John o’Groats, Northern Ireland to the North Norfolk coast, the Hebridean Islands, Shetland and The Orkneys to the Scilly Isles and Jersey the UK network of Independent Hostels and Bunkhouses keeps expanding.
 Wherever it is in the UK that you want low cost, self catering accommodation, chances are there will be an independent hostel or bunkhouse nearby.
 Move around the map above to find the area(s) you want to visit and the local hostels and bunkhouses will be flagged up for you.
 It couldn’t be easier.

 Independent Hostels in all the major UK Cities